KoSz05/repo-project/README.md

-#Guessing the number of files in the current directory#
+# Guessing the number of files in the current directory
 The guessinggame file composes of lines:
 34
-Last run of make:10/05/17/12:53
+Last run of make:10/05/17/13:28